porres/pd-psycho/README.md

 ### Acknowldegdements

 This work started in my master's research in 2005.
 I need to thank people that got me started with coding in Pure Data at that time at NICS/Unicamp: Jônatas Manzolli, Fábio Furlanete.
 Later, in my PhD, André Pires helped me write a roughness external and we wrote a paper together.
 Marcelo Queiroz, my PhD supervisor from the computer department a USP was also very helpful.
-During my research internship at CIRMMT/McGill in 2010, I took coding lessons with Mathieu Bouchard who helped me code most of this.
+During my research internship at CIRMMT/McGill in 2010, I took coding lessons with Mathieu Bouchard who helped me code many of these.

 --------------------------------------------------------------------------